You can indeed revisit childhood when you least expect it. Creating a paper doll for this post became a pleasant surprise in a nostalgic way for me!

 I was eager find out how to make a paper doll and design a few cute outfits, but as the worked commenced so did the memories: There’s such fun in a paper sheet full of enticing outfits, accessories and a doll form that you cut out and become the stylist for.

-Keep reading to learn how to make paper dolls all your own; then download a FREE printable paper doll that you can color in!
+Keep reading to learn how to make paper dolls all your own.

 Step 1: Draw your doll form